Trainy-ai/konduktor/README.md

   <br/>
 </p>

-Konduktor is an open source Run:AI alternative built on [Kubernetes](https://kubernetes.io).
+Konduktor is a source available Run:AI alternative built on [Kubernetes](https://kubernetes.io).
 Konduktor uses existing open source tools to build a platform that makes it easy for ML Researchers to submit batch jobs and for administrative/infra teams to easily manage GPU clusters.

 ## How it works